 Appointments are available daytime and some evenings.
 I am located in Norwood.

-If coming under a Better Access referral, the fee per session is $120.
+The fee per session is $170.
 Medicare rebate is currently $75 per session.
 The number of sessions are limited by the Doctor’s referral, to a maximum of 10 sessions in a calendar year.

 For those on a Health Care card or Pension card the fee is $150 and the same Medicare rebate.